 During the next few days after the therapy, I searched deep within myself for any trace of grief and sadness surrounding my mother’s death.
 I found none.
 I feel healed and balanced.

-I am very grateful for Rhanda’s expert guidance through the FADC therapy process.
+I am very grateful for Rhanda’s expert guidance through the IADC therapy process.
 It is remarkable that such deep relief can come in just two sessions.
 I have worked with Rhanda before and she is a gifted therapist.
 I highly recommend her in all that she does and this therapy for anyone who has experienced grief and loss in their lives.

 —Pam Peterson, Pam Peterson Art